Toggle: English / Spanish

 What to Expect at the Emergency Room

-If an emergency room visit is necessary, the health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-Symptoms will be treated as appropriate.
-The patient may also receive:
+If an emergency room visit is necessary, the health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+Symptoms will be treated.
+The person may also receive:

 - Blood and urine tests